rsek/dataforged/starforged_moves.md

 **When your expedition comes to an end**, roll the challenge dice and compare to your progress.
 Momentum is ignored on this roll.

 On a **strong hit**, you reach your destination or complete your survey.
-You and your allies may mark a number of ticks on your discoveries legacy track equal to the rank of the expedition (troublesome=1; dangerous=2; formidable=3; extreme=4; epic=5).
+Mark a reward on your discoveries legacy track per expedition’s rank: troublesome=1 tick; dangerous=2 ticks; formidable=1 box; extreme=2 boxes; epic=3 boxes.

-On a **weak hit**, as above, but mark one fewer ticks.
-Also, the end of your expedition introduces an unforeseen complication.
-Envision what you find (__Ask the Oracle__ if unsure).
+On a **weak hit**, as above, but you face an unforeseen complication at the end of your expedition.
+Make the legacy reward one rank lower, and envision what you find (__Ask the Oracle__ if unsure).

 On a **miss**, your destination is lost to you, or you come to understand the true nature or cost of the expedition.
-If you recommit to the expedition, clear all but one filled progress, and raise the rank by one (if not already epic).
+If you recommit to the expedition, clear all but one progress box, and raise the rank by one (if not already epic).

 ### Set a Course